 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

 The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers scholarships for training courses in the Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.

-Please note that the deadline to apply to scholarships for this course has already passed.
-Visit our Nuffic Scholarships page to learn about future deadlines.
+Please note that the deadline to apply for scholarships for this course is 11 March 2021 (Only for the MENA Scholarship Programme MSP).
+The deadline to apply for a scholarship through the Orange Knowledge Programme has not been announced yet.
+Visit our Nuffic Scholarships page to learn more.

 The application deadline is 31 December 2021.

 After submitting your completed application, you will receive a confirmation of your course registration and an invoice.
 The payment deadline is 4-weeks before the start of the training course.

 Payments can be made by bank transfer or by PayPal.
 We offer the option of paying in one or two installments.
 An advance payment of 50% secures the reservation of a seat to the training until the payment deadline.
 However, your participation in the course is guaranteed only after receipt of full payment prior to the deadline.